Orchestral Manoeuvres in the Dark: 1975–1979: Roots and early years

 In August 1978, the Id broke up due to musical differences.
-The same month, McCluskey joined Wirral electronic outfit Dalek I Love You as lead vocalist, but quit in September.
-Later that month, he rejoined Humphreys and their VCL XI project was renamed Orchestral Manoeuvres in the Dark.
+Also in August, McCluskey joined Wirral electronic outfit Dalek I Love You as lead vocalist, but quit in September.
+Later in the month, he rejoined Humphreys and their VCL XI project was renamed Orchestral Manoeuvres in the Dark.
 The name was gleaned from a list of song lyrics and ideas that were written on McCluskey's bedroom wall; and was chosen so they would not be mistaken for a punk band.
 Given that OMD intended to play only one gig, the duo considered their moniker to be inconsequential.
 McCluskey has since expressed regret over choosing "such a very silly name".
 The contrasting personalities of Humphreys and McCluskey established the band's dynamic, with the former saying that "two Pauls wouldn't get anything done and two Andys would kill each other."
 They have further described their creative roles as "The Surgeon" (Humphreys) and "The Butcher" (McCluskey).
 As working class youngsters, OMD had a limited budget, using second-hand "junk-shop" instruments including a left-handed bass guitar (which McCluskey would play upside-down).
 The pair also created their own devices, with Humphreys "making things out of his aunt's radios cannibalised for the circuit boards".
 Eventually, they acquired a basic Korg M-500 Micro Preset synthesizer, purchased via McCluskey's mother's mail-order catalogue for £7.76 a week, paid over 36 weeks.

 OMD began to gig regularly as a duo, performing to backing tracks played from a TEAC 4-track tape-recorder christened "Winston" (after the antihero of George Orwell's novel Nineteen Eighty-Four).
 Their debut performance was in October 1978 at Eric's Club in Liverpool.
 Finding themselves on the cusp of an electronic new wave in British pop music, they released a one-off single, "Electricity", with independent label Factory Records.
 The track was supposed to be produced by the Factory Records producer Martin Hannett.
 However, the A-side was the band's original demo produced by their friend, owner of Winston and soon to be manager, Paul Collister, under the pseudonym Chester Valentino (taken from a nightclub called Valentino's in the nearby city of Chester).
 The single's sleeve was designed by Peter Saville, whose distinctive graphics contributed to OMD's public image into the 1980s.
-The success of "Electricity" led to the band receiving a seven-album recording contract with Dindisc, worth over £250,000.
+"Electricity" became a seminal release within the burgeoning synth-pop movement, and led to the band receiving a seven-album recording contract with Dindisc, worth over £250,000.

-In 1979, they were asked to support Gary Numan on his first major British tour.
+In 1979, OMD were asked to support Gary Numan on his first major British tour.
 Humphreys noted, "[Numan] gave us our first big break.
 He saw us opening for Joy Division and he asked us to go on tour with him... we went from the small clubs to playing huge arenas.
 Gary was very good to us."
+Along with Numan, OMD became key figures in the rise of synth-pop.
 Numan later supported OMD on a 1993 UK arena tour.